namcuongtp2000/Japanese_Learning_Tools_Chatbot/README.md

 <img src="/img/chatbot_guide.png" alt="Chatbot Guide" title="Chatbot Guide">

-NOTES: There are about 250 topics talk about Japan and Japanese you can chat with chatbot, may be it will make some mistakes and talk about something else doesn't match with your input messages but please give it a try.
+NOTES: There are about 250 topics and most of them talk about Japan and Japanese you can chat with chatbot, may be it will make some mistakes and talk about something else doesn't match with your input messages but please give it a try.

 # *3.2 Japanese Dictionary Window*